Welcome to Huckle Hill Farm

 〰️

-〰️ When: Tuesdays in May 〰️ What: Colorful and Unique Tulips 〰️ Where: Pick Up at Farm Stand or Local Delivery 〰️ Reflecting on Our 2025 Tuesday Tulip Club
+〰️ When: Tuesdays in late April & May (dependent on Mother Nature) 〰️ What: Colorful and Unique Tulips 〰️ Where: Pick Up at Farm Stand or Local Delivery 〰️ 4 Weeks of Spring Blooms (Daffodils and Tulips)

 The Tulip Club is the next best thing to taking a trip to Holland, right here in Bernardston, MA.
 Send us a note to get on the 2026 Tulip Club List.